bhuwani7777777/personal-projetcs/README.md

 # personal-projetcs
-This is a personal skills development projects
+This is a personal skills development projects.
+Author - Bhuwani Bikram Nembang